Maayan Shalem visiting 7xJung Museum Berlin

 The starting point of their stay was the search for new methods of democratic education in times of crisis and war.
 In Israel, Maayan and Shaked work in an education system under immense pressure, due to the ongoing war, attacks on democratic principles and structures, racism, and an increasingly extreme public discourse.
 Teachers are faced with questions they often have no answers to.

-The 7xJung Museum in Berlin stood out to them as a unique place of learning, an institution that not only preserves a culture of remembrance, but also transforms it into a new language.
-Through art, play, experiential learning, and dialogue, the museum enables young people to engage with history and connect it to the pressing questions of the present.
+The 7xJung Museum in Berlin struck them as the ideal place to learn: an institution that not only preserves a culture of remembrance but also develops a new language from it.
+Through art, play, and dialogue, the museum enables young people to engage with history and connect it to contemporary questions.

-Maayan and Shaked gained insights into the museum team’s work and into how educational programs can be adapted to the needs of teachers.
-They learned how the history of the Holocaust can be made relevant for young people in very different contexts, and how play and creative practices can open the door to authentic dialogue.
+Maayan and Shaked gained insights into the museum team’s work and how programs can be adapted to the needs of educators.
+They learned how the history of the Holocaust can be made relevant to young people in very different contexts—and how creative practice can open the door to authentic dialogue.

 To deepen their experience, they participated in various youth workshops and observed how facilitators guided sensitive and courageous discussions.
 They conducted interviews with educators and students, each offering a different perspective on the process.
 In parallel, they began developing initial ideas on how to translate the methods into Hebrew and adapt them to Israeli classrooms.